Third federal judge issues strongest order yet backing DACA

 Breaking News Emails

-A third federal judge on Tuesday ruled against the Trump administration's campaign to end the Deferred Action for Childhood Arrivals program for undocumented immigrants, ordering the administration not only to continue processing applications but also to resume accepting new ones.
+A third federal judge on Tuesday ruled against the Trump administration's campaign to end the Deferred Action for Childhood Arrivals program for young immigrants living in the country illegally, ordering the administration not only to continue processing applications but also to resume accepting new ones.

-U.S. District Judge John Bates of the District of Columbia was withering in his 60-page ruling, calling the administration's attempts to end the program, known as DACA, "arbitrary," "capricious," "virtually unexplained" and "unlawful."
+U.S. District Judge John Bates of the District of Columbia was withering in his 60-page ruling, calling the administration's attempts to end the program "arbitrary," "capricious," "virtually unexplained" and "unlawful."

-Bates stayed the ruling for 90 days to give the Department of Homeland Security time to come up with better arguments for scrapping the program.
+Bates stayed the ruling for 90 days to give the Department of Homeland Security time to come up with better arguments for scrapping the program, known as DACA.
 If it doesn't, he wrote, he will enter an order reinstating DACA in its entirety.

+White House Press Secretary Sarah Huckabee Sanders called the judge's ruling "wrong" on Wednesday, and said it was "good news for smuggling organizations and criminal networks."

 Breaking News Emails